 RIGHT JOIN

-Summary: Return all records from the right table, and the matched records from the left table.
+Returns all records from the right table, and the matched records from the left table.
+If no match exists, the left side will show NULL.

 SQL Syntax: